Alice Solis, MA, LCPC

 Esperanza Rivera- Intern

-Esperanza Rivera is a recent graduate of Concordia University Chicago, where earned her Bachelor's of Science Degree in Psychology.
-Following her undergraduate studies, Esperanza will continue her education by pursuing her passion to help others with the clinical support and care they need by acquiring her Master’s degree in Clinical Mental Health Counseling.
+Esperanza Rivera is a recent graduate of Concordia University Chicago, where she earned her Bachelor's of Science Degree in Psychology.
+She is currently a graduate student pursuing her Masters Degree in Counseling at Concordia University.
+Her goal is help others with the clinical support and care.

 Following her Master’s, Esperanza plans to utilize her degree to focus on becoming a clinical therapist specializing in assisting both teens and young adults, along with opening a drop-in center providing mental health support and resources.